(Image: Zen Buddha Silence by Marilyn Barbone.)

 One day he wrote a short novel, A Study in Scarlet, which introduced a private detective, Sherlock Holmes.
 Hagstrom quotes Doyle:

-I thought I would try my hand at writing a story where the hero would treat crime as Dr. Bell treated disease, and where science would take the place of chance. (page 83)
+I thought I would try my hand at writing a story where the hero would treat crime as Dr. Bell treated disease, and where science would take the place of chance.

 Doyle soon realized that he might be able to sell short stories about Sherlock Holmes as a way to get some extra income.
-Doyle preferred historical novels, but his short stories about Sherlock Holmes started selling very well.
+Doyle preferred historical novels, but his short stories about Sherlock Holmes started selling surprisingly well.
 Because Doyle continued to emphasize historical novels and the practice of medicine, he demanded higher and higher fees for his short stories about Sherlock Holmes.
 But the stories were so popular that magazine editors kept agreeing to the fee increases.

 Soon thereafter, Doyle, having hardly a single patient, decided to abandon medicine and focus on writing.
 Doyle still wanted to do other types of writing besides the short stories.
 He asked for a very large sum for the Sherlock Holmes stories so that the editors would stop bothering him.
 Instead, the editors immediately agreed to the huge fee.